comses-education/wolf-sheep/README.md

    ![Location of Knit button on RStudio](images/knit.png "RStudio knit")

-### Interact with NetLogo

-At `localhost:6080/vnc.html` login with the password `netlogo`.
-The NetLogo application is located `/netlogo` so open the file explorer and go there to open NetLogo.
-The root project directory is mounted at `/code` so the NetLogo model used to generate this model is at `/code/src/wolf-sheep-predation.nlogo`.
-Open `/code/src/wolf-sheep-predation.nlogo` in NetLogo to view the model.
-The Behaviour Space settings used the `vary_food_gains` experiment.
-Parameters for the experiment can be seen by going into *Tools > BehaviourSpace* and opening `vary_food_gains`

 # Notes

-This workflow works because the output generated from NetLogo is accessible to R. This example uses the hard coded data set name `vary_food_gains.csv` but workflows should use have a way of defining a data set name in one place referencing it everywhere so that data set name changing do not require manually editing multiple files.
+This workflow has hard coded the output file generated from NetLogo into a path made accessible to the RMarkdown container.
+This example uses the hard coded data set name `vary_food_gains.csv`.
+A more robust workflow would define this type of data in a single place and referencing it in dependent computations so that changing the filename of a dataset does not require manually editing multiple files.

 # Packrat Resources